joacota2/PF-DATASCIENCE/Uploading Data to Google Cloud Storage/README_EN.md

 ## 4. Basic Transformation to Fragments

-The fragments are passed through a transformation stage, which consists of filling cells with null values ​​and separating the helpfull column into UsefulReviews and TotalReviews columns.
+The fragments are passed through a transformation stage, which consists of filling cells with null values ​​and separating the <b>helpfull</b> column into <b>UsefulReviews</b> and <b>TotalReviews columns</b>.

 This is done by iterating the following functions:<br>
 ```python